MSc in Surgical Science and Practice

 - possess an entry level qualification for specialist training in surgery, eg MRCS or international equivalent;

-As an alternative to surgical qualifications, training and experience as noted above, equivalent achievements in clinical specialties focused on skilled invasive therapeutic intervention will confer eligibility.
+As an alternative to surgical qualifications, training and experience as noted above, equivalent achievements in clinical specialties focused on skilled therapeutic intervention will confer eligibility.
 These specialties include interventional cardiology, neurology and radiology, endoscopic gastroenterology, obstetrics and gynaecology and dentistry.
-Candidates from other fields including nursing may be considered admissible at the discretion of the faculty if they can make a case for equivalence in terms of the skill set required for their practice.
+Candidates from other fields including nursing may be considered admissible at the discretion of the faculty if they can make a case for equivalence in terms of the skill set required for their practice and in their prospects of being able to apply the knowledge and skills acquired during the MSc in their place of work.

 Successful candidates will normally provide evidence of all of the following:

-- motivation and ability to complete the course; and
+- motivation and ability to complete the course

 - a clear and well-argued understanding of the benefits of the course to the candidate’s current employment and future prospects.